swapravo/pqm-client/README.md

 	* Cryptographically-signed mails.
 	* Open source applications for you to tinker with.

-* Most people use webmail clients to login / signup.
-In case a compromised / malicious mail service provider takes a copy of the credentials, it might prove to be long, before someone actually discovers this.
-PQm plans to be accesssible through the browser or the terminal using its **open source client**.

 * **Both** GUI and CLI interfaces!

 * Store more mails with the same storage capacity with us.